hyriver/pynhd/README.rst

     basin = nldi.getfeature_byid("nwissite", station_id, basin=True)

-``NLDI``offers navigating a river network from any point in the network in the upstream or downstream direction.
-We can limit the navigation distance (in meters).
+``NLDI`` offers navigating a river network from any point in the network in the upstream or downstream direction.
+We can limit the navigation distance (in km).
 The navigation can be done for all the valid NLDI sources which are ``comid``, ``huc12pp``, ``nwissite``, ``wade``, ``WQP``.
 For example, let's find all the USGS stations upstream of  01031500, across the whole network (tributaries), and then only in the mail channel.